Cray-HPE/docs-csm/workflows/iuf/operations/nexus-setup/README.md

   --watch
 ```

-You can view the current template by running:
+View the current template by running:

 ```bash
 argo -n argo template get nexus-setup-template -o yaml
 ```

-If you wish to make changes, edit the template and then update the template in Argo by running:
+To make changes, edit the template and then update the template in Argo by running:

 ```bash
 argo -n argo template delete nexus-setup-template